Augusta Workplace Accident Lawyer

 - Back injuries: Employees who are required to lift heavy objects are at risk of sustaining back injuries.
 Employers must provide the proper safety equipment for lifting heavy objects, such as straps.

-While many other types of injuries can occur in the workplace, these are the ones our firm sees most often.
+While many other types of injuries can occur in the workplace, these are the ones our law firm sees most often.
 Whatever type of workplace injury you sustained, our attorneys can help you fight for compensation.